NASA-AMMOS/BSL/docs/api/10-bsl-developers.md

 ## Citations and References

-For definitions from rfc's and other sources, `@cite [source]` in the Doxygen header.
+For definitions from IETF RFCs and other sources, `@cite [source]` in the Doxygen header.
 If possible (e.g. for RFCs) include the document number in the text for convenience, as in ```RFC XXXX @cite rfcXXXX```.

 # File Naming